 The popularity of TV shows, movies, and podcasts depicting true-crime stories highlights that people are not only thinking about violence, they are fascinated with it and can hardly get enough!
 Moreover, TV shows like Game of Thrones and video games like Call of Duty illustrate the commonplace nature of violence as entertainment.

-Despite this evidence, people with Harm OCD scrutinize their thoughts and fear the mere presence of these thoughts say something about their true character, or will result in violent acts.
+Despite this evidence, sufferers with these violent obsessions scrutinize their thoughts and fear the mere presence of these thoughts say something about their true character, or will result in violent acts.

 Harm OCD Symptoms